wizelineacademy/TideworksQAAutomation-2022/README.md

 # IV - Training Agenda

+**Syllabus**

+You can see the detailed breakdown of topics by session by clicking [HERE] (https://github.com/wizelineacademy/TideworksQAAutomation-2022/releases/tag/V.1.0.0.0)

 Topics are divided into 6 weeks, 2 sessions per week, 2 hour per session.

 **WEEK 1**